microsoft/WhatTheHack/xxx-AzureMonitoring/Student/Challenge-04.md

 ### Test eShopOnWeb on the Development Server

 We have added an "Easter Egg" in the eShopOnWeb application that will trigger an exception.
-  - Run the eShopOnWeb Web project locally and check out the App Insights tooling in VS and the Azure Portal
+  - Run the eShopOnWeb Web project in Visual Studio on the Visual Studio VM and check out the App Insights tooling in VS and the Azure Portal
   - To create an exception, try to change the user login password on the eShopOnWeb web page.
   - Find the exception in App Insights